cloudflare/cloudflare-docs/content/support/Analytics/Essentials/Understanding Cloudflare Site Analytics.md

 The metrics panels available under the DNS tab include:

 -   **DNS Queries** - Displays several area charts and data tables for DNS record metrics including queries by _Response Code_, _Record Type_ as well as records that return an _NXDOMAIN_ response (dns record doesn’t exist).
 You can filter by one or several DNS records by entering record names (for example, www.example.com) in the dropdown near the top.
--   **DNS Queries by Data Center** - Lets you see DNS query distribution across Cloudflare’s data centers.
+-   **DNS Queries by Data Center** - Lets you view DNS query distribution across Cloudflare’s data centers.
 Metrics appear as interactive maps and data tables, and include statistics for _Traffic_, _NXDOMAIN_, and _NOERROR_.

 ### Workers